zcash/zcash-gitian/README.md

 ```

 We'll use two values from the above output in our gitian.yml file:
-- For gpg_key_id we'll use the fingerprint for the 'pub' key.
+- For gpg_key_id we'll use the id for the 'pub' key.
+In the example output shown here, that is a 40
+character value.
+Other versions of gpg may truncate this value, e.g. to 8 or 16 characters.
+In those
+cases you should be able to use the truncated value and it should still work.
 - For gpg_key_name we'll use the the part before the @ symbol of the associated email address.

 Continuing the above example, we would set the two fields in gitian.yml as follows: